maxprogram/grand-central-records/Readme.md

 <a name="insert"/>
 ### insert(data, [callback]), create()

 * __data__ `object` `array` — An object of the data, with correctly named columns, to be inserted into the table.
-With Postgres it also can be an array of objects.
+With Postgres & SQLite it also can be an array of objects.
 * __callback(err, rows)__ — Optional callback to run the query.

+For Postgres, #insert() also returns the ID attribute.

 <a name="update"/>
 ### update(id, data, [callback])